Apple's AirPower gets mention in iPhone XS, XS Max manuals, may not be dead yet

 Apple didn't immediately respond to a request for comment.

-AirPower was originally supposed to release in 2018, Apple said at the September 2017 iPhone event.
+AirPower was originally supposed to debut in 2018, as noted at Apple's September 2017 iPhone event.
 However, we haven't heard much since and it failed to appear at last Wednesday's product reveal.

 Discuss: Apple's AirPower gets mention in iPhone XS, XS Max manuals, may not be dead yet